OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/screen-creating.md

 </div>

 Periodically during development, it's important to save your work.
 When you click 1-Click Publish, OutSystems saves and builds your app in the development stage.
 You can access your app from a web browser by clicking the screen and selecting **Open in Browser**.
 You can continue making changes in ODC Studio, publish your app, and then refresh the page to see your updates.

+For more information, refer to the [best practices for building screens](best-practices-screens.md).